 Pure functions have been maligned as a bad design.
 Purity has been given nasty sounding names like “anemic domain model” or “exposed state”.
 In reality, there is nothing wrong with pure programming, it produces good designs that are easy to understand and test.

 Misapplied encapsulation is why most developers do not venture very far into unit testing.
 Their first production unit test slams into a function with a lot of impure state.
 They see how much work it is to test an impure function and give up, thinking that all unit testing is that hard.

 Purity is a good design!

 We should strive for purity as much as possible.
 In most languages, purity is an ideal to strive for, not a goal that can ever be fully achieved.
-Language features like exceptions and null will always prevent complete purity.
+For example: language features like exceptions and null will always prevent complete purity.

 Purity in object-oriented languages is always on a continuum.
 Most codebases have a variety of functions: some pure, some impure.
-On the one side you have rich domain models with completely encapsulated state and void methods.
+On one side of the spectrum you have rich domain models with completely encapsulated state and void methods.
 On the other side you have easily-tested code with pure functions and separate data structures.